 The most common origins for the CAVF are the RCA (50%) and LAD (42%) while the most common drainage sites are the relatively low-pressure right ventricle (41%), right atrium (26%), or pulmonary artery (17%) 3,4.
 However, any coronary artery may be an origin and the fistula may less commonly drain into the coronary sinus, superior vena cava, or left-sided cardiac chambers 3,4.

 Due to the most common drainage sites being in the right side of the cardiac circulation, CAVFs often cause a left-to-right shunt and result in the ‘coronary artery steal’ phenomenon 3-5.
-This coronary artery steal results in less blood being delivered to the myocardium at the origin of the fistula causing continual myocardial ischaemia and the development of the aforementioned clinical presentation 3-5.
+This coronary artery steal results in less blood being delivered to the myocardium at the origin of the fistula causing continual myocardial ischemia and the development of the aforementioned clinical presentation 3-5.

 - pathology-related: acute myocardial infarction, hypertrophic cardiomyopathy, dilated cardiomyopathy, coronary artery aneurysm rupture into adjacent structures 4